Abstract

 The mating surfaces in AKFs are very important to affect assembly deviations in the assembly process, especially for HPMP.
 To simulate mating surfaces with manufacturing defects via a high-fidelity method, the DCT-based method is introduced to provide a compact and concise expression for representing various errors, including surface form, undulation, and roughness by summing different modes.
 Hence, this method is more reasonable for model representation of mating surfaces and also more conducive to further calculation in the assembly deviation propagation among mating surfaces.

 As one of modal-based decomposition method, DCT is widely used in image compression and reconstruction for signal processing.
 By using the modal analysis of the DCT-based method, the specific representation of form errors can be expressed by the linear combination of a series of orthogonal basis functions.
-In a two-dimensional (2D) plane surface, form error is represented by deviation along the third direction (
+In a two-dimensional (2D) plane surface, form error is represented by deviation along the third direction (z-direction) using the DCT-based method.
+The deviation can be used to generate with the kernel function k(m, n, u, v) as follows:

 First 20 basis shapes of plane reconstruction based on DCT simulation.